muratk3n/thirdwave/en/README.md

 ---

-Not so, the issue is one of categorization.
+Not it isn't.
+The issue is one of categorization.

 After transitioning, eg male to female, an athlete does not become a female, s/he becomes a "female who used to be male".
 This is a new